theodore-s-beers/feruca/README.md

 current with Unicode **version 14.0**.
 The name of the library is a portmanteau of Ferris 🦀 and UCA.

-Outside of the tests module, no `unsafe` is used directly in this library.
+No `unsafe` is used directly in this library.
 It relies on the well-vetted [bstr](https://github.com/BurntSushi/bstr) to accept input (in the form of either `&str` or `&[u8]`), to perform UTF-8 validation, and to generate a list of Unicode scalar values, which can then be processed for collation.
 The idea is to be tolerant of input that may not be entirely kosher UTF-8.

 In describing feruca as a "basic implementation," I have a few things in mind.
 First, I don't expect that it will win any awards for performance.
 My rough